tdvalencia/Orbits/docs/README.md

-Planet Orbit Simulation
+# Planetary Orbit Simulation

-Followed some cirrculum from Temple University final project
+Followed some cirrculum from a Temple University final project.
+Uses Matplotlib for visualization.

 ![](./orbits.gif)